brpandey/piranha/README.md

   * The Appointment table has a secondary index on the :date field
   * Mnesia apparently is one of the building blocks along with "Unicorn blood" to make Riak
-  * To fully scale this solution, you would want to replicate this data to other nodes which Mnesia can do though it has issues with netsplits (something Riak can handle provided you specify the callbacks).
+  * To fully scale this solution, you would want to replicate this data to other nodes which Mnesia can do though (usually up to 10) and it has issues with netsplits in some cases (something Riak can handle provided you specify the callbacks).
     The point being, keeping db logic simpler and using tables as put / get stores for more complicated aggregate data structures w/ transactions or explicit conflict resolution